-Why We Stopped Having Middle School Recess
+Why Opponents Say Middle School Recess Isn't Neccessary

-When the trend first started developing, it was in response to international competition.
-In 1983, Charles Doyle, the assistant dean of the School of Education at DePaul University, published a report called, "A Nation at Risk."
+When the trend to eliminate recess first started developing, it was in response to international competition.
+In 1983, Charles Doyle published a report called, A Nation at Risk.
 In it, he highlighted the many ways in which students from the United States fall short compared to their international counterparts.
 In other countries, the concept of having free time during a school day is foreign.
-Schools in other parts of the world are in session more days per year, for more hours per day.
-Japanese students, for example, go to school six days per week, year round.
+Schools in other parts of the world are in session more days per year, for more hours per day, with more rigid schedules.

 The Pro-Recess Movement

-Of course there's another side to this debate.
-Most teachers in informal surveys seem to favor recess.
-In addition, the idea of saving recess got major publicity, when in 2006, Cartoon Network launched a campaign in conjunction with the National Parent and Teacher's Association called "Rescuing Recess".
-The main goal of Rescuing Recess is to promote written policy at the local and state levels that protects recess for students through sixth grade.
+The idea of saving recess got major publicity in 2006 when Cartoon Network launched a campaign in conjunction with the National Parent and Teacher's Association called Rescuing Recess.
+The main goal was to promote written policy at the local and state levels that protects recess for students through sixth grade.
 The Benefits of Recess report explains how this movement toward recess for middle schoolers caught steam in 2011 when Chicago Public Schools became the first large urban district to announce making recess a daily requirement middle school.